PaulWAyers/IntroQChem/README.md

 # Introduction to Quantum Chemistry

 > **CHEM 3PA3** *Quantum Mechanics and Spectroscopy.* An introduction to quantum chemistry and its applications in spectroscopy and structure and unusual phenomena at the nanoscale.
+🪞 Self-Reflection

+How would you motivate them to be interested in quantum mechanics?
+How would you describe wave-particle duality in a way they could understand?

 ## Topics